-The management assessed that carrying values of financial assets i.e., cash and cash equivalents, trade payables, trade receivables and other financial assets and liabilities as at March 31, 2021, March 31, 2020 and April 01, 2019 are reasonable approximations of their fair values largely due to the short-term maturities of these instruments.

-The fair value of the financial assets and liabilities is included at the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale.
+ed that carrying values of financial assets i.e., each and each equivalents, trade payables, trade receivables and other financial assets and liabilities as at March 31, 2021, March The fair value of the financial assets and liabilities is included at the amount at which the instrument could be exchanged in a current transaction between willing parties, other them in a forced or figuidation sale

-Fair value hierarchy
+Fair value bierarchy

-The fair value of the Financial Assets and Liabilities is included at the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale.
-The Company uses the following hierarchy for determining and/or disclosing the fair value of Financial Instruments by valuation techniques: (i) Level 1: quoted prices (unadjusted) in active markets for identical Assets or Liabilities.
+The fair value of the Financial Assets and Liabilities is included at the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in a forced or The rain value of the Projects Assets and Lapseness is included at the amount at which the instrument could be exchanged in a current transaction betwee liquidation sale.
+The Company uses the following hierarchy for determining and/or disploying the fair value of Financial Instruments by valuation techniques: (i) Lovel 1: quoted prices (unadjusted) in active markets for identical Assets or Liabilities.

-(ii) Level 2: inputs other than quoted prices included within Level 1 that are observable for the Assets or Liabilities, either directly (i.e., as prices) or indirectly (i.e., derived from prices). (iii) Level 3: inputs for the Assets or Liabilities that are not based on observable market data (unobservable inputs).
+(ii) Level 2: inputs other than quoted prices included within Level 1 that are observable for the Assets or Liabilities, either directly (i.e., as prices) or undirectly (i.e., derived from prices) (iii) Level 3: inputs for the Assets or Liabilities that are not based on observable market data (unobservable inputs)